whatwg/web-history/README.md

   > About 11 months ago, I mentioned that the W3C had so far failed to
   > address a need in the Web community: There is no language for Web
-  > applications...
+  > applications[...]
 I intend to do something about this (hopefully within a
   > W3C context, although that will depend on the politics of the
   > situation).